martinw82/startifi_latest_deployed/README.md

 ## 🤝 Contributing

-This is a production-ready platform.
+This is a production-ready platform with comprehensive features.
 When contributing:
 1. Follow the established code patterns
-2. Test authentication flows thoroughly
+2. Test all authentication flows thoroughly
 3. Ensure RLS policies are working correctly
 4. Maintain the glass morphism design consistency
 5. Update this README with any significant changes